-Increase in covid cases sends Dominica into partial lockdown
+Increase in Covid cases sends Dominica into partial lockdown

 Skerrit said over 200 people presented themselves for testing at the Roseau Health Centre on August 2, 2021.

-Meanwhile, 14 of the individuals who received rapid antigen test at the Roseau Health Centre yesterday tested positive.
+Meanwhile, 14 of the individuals who received rapid antigen tests at the Roseau Health Centre yesterday tested positive.

 Health authorities are currently awaiting the results of the PCR tests to confirm the status of these individuals.

-A Curfew Order has therefore been implemented and will be in effect from 6:00 pm to 5:00 am daily from Tuesday August 3, 2021 for the next 7 days.
+A Curfew Order has therefore been implemented and will be in effect from 6 pm to 5 am daily from Tuesday August 3, 2021, for the next seven days.

 All non-essential businesses are to remain closed.